pitt-crc/Slurm-Test-Environment/README.md

 ### Python versions

-Multiple Python versions are provided in the test environment, each having dedicated a dedicated `pip` installation.
+Python versions 3.8 hrough 3.11 are included in the test environment, each having dedicated a dedicated `pip` installation.
-Installed Python versions include:

-- 3.8
-- 3.9

 All Python interpreters and utilities are installed in the standard location under `/usr/bin/`.

 ### General Utilities

 The following commandline tools are explicitly provided in the testing environment.

-- ``which`` (Required for compatibility with some IDE docker integrations)
+- `which` (Required for compatibility with some IDE docker integrations)
+- `bats`
-- ``make``
+- `make`

 ## Adding a New Image